WenjianBI/GRAB.github.io/docs/simulation_phenotype.md

 # Phenotype simulation using GRAB package

+The document can show how to simulate
 - Binary phenotype
 - Quantitative phenotype
 - Ordinal categorical phenotype
 - Time-to-event data

-## The below is an example to simulate covariates data frame in R
+## An example to simulate covariates data frame in R

 ```
 set.seed(678910)